Innovation is child’s play

 “I got influenza Type B, dengue fever and [had] my appendix out.
 That was brutal.
 So it was just by pure force that I had to find a different way.

 Technology has allowed Playground Ideas to scale, and also changed them from a group who build playgrounds to an information and fundraising hub.
-In fact, Veerman characterises the company completely differently to when they established.
-“We’re an information provider,” he says.
+In fact, Veerman characterises the company completely differently to when it was first established.
+“We’re an information provider,” he says. first

 Reaching the people

-While Playground Ideas uses a number of ways to reach their community and drive traffic, Veerman is particularly reliant on Google Adwords.
+While Playground Ideas used a number of strategies and technologies to reach their community and drive traffic.

-Having visual assets like infographics and photo galleries of their projects also makes them more shareable on Facebook and Pinterest.
+- Visual assets like infographics and photo galleries of projects that are shareable on social media

 Moving with the times

-But harnessing technology isn’t easy.
+However, harnessing technology isn’t necessarily easy.
 This can be a sticking point for NFP’s.